Ellezique/Full-Stack-App-PART-A/README.md

 - Devise
 - Rolify

+###### Forms
+- Netlify forms
+- Consider using Simple Form and Bootstrap

 ###### Movie/Series Cards: Early Beginnings version
 The home page includes one movie/series card for the month.
 Each movie/series card will contain the:
 - title
 - image

-The movie data can be accessed from an API such as the Movie Database (IMDB Alternative).
+The initial title and image can be saved in the source code as a placeholder.
+Thereafter, the movie data can be accessed from an API such as the Movie Database (IMDB Alternative).
 The RAPID API version currently has a basic price plan of $0.00 per month that inludes 1,000 requests per day and is available at: https://rapidapi.com/rapidapi/api/movie-database-imdb-alternative/

 ###### Chatroom, CRUD & Authorisation: Early Beginnings version
 Users can post, edit and delete their own messages.